Database Drivers

 use Merql\Driver\DriverFactory;

-// Auto-detects MySQL or SQLite from the PDO connection.The Driver interface
+// Auto-detects MySQL or SQLite from the connection driver identity.The Driver interface

 Every driver implements five methods: